 Can your other friends feel the sexual tension between you and this person?
 You might not want to explain to your friends what happens when you see the object of your attraction, but it’s likely they already sense it.
 When there’s a lot of sexual tension between two people, other people who see you together might well notice it.

+This depends a lot on context.
+Sometimes the sexual tension feels so obvious to you that it seems shocking that others would not notice.
 However, you’d be surprised how little the people around you notice, especially when it comes to small, specific cues.
 Sometimes a very intuitive friend might notice, but if you are worried about people seeing, you can usually rest assured that the smallest cues of sexual tension remain between you and the other person.

 Sometimes sexual tension even happens between same-sex friends.
-There is absolutely nothing wrong with this, and similar sexual tension has existed since the beginning of man and will continue to exist.
+There is absolutely nothing wrong with this, and similar sexual tension has existed since the beginning of humanity and will continue to exist.
 Again, you’re not doing anything wrong.